Permanent Supportive Housing

 Greater New Haven Behavioral Health Collaborative

 This includes an outreach program for people who are homeless and need treatment and also housing program case management for 40 individuals in the community.

 Liberty provides housing case management and connects with medical support for people who are homeless.
 Special focus on those leaving prison and includes efforts to develop medical homes.

-Sunrise Café is a free breakfast program located in a church in downtown New Haven that is open 5 days a week.
+Sunrise Café is a free breakfast program located at 57 Olive Street in downtown New Haven that is open 5 days a week.
 Guests receive a cooked breakfast and access to the community space from 7:30am to 10am.
 We serve 120-140 people on a daily basis.